Control of continuous-mode single-photon states: a review: Single-photon filter and master equation

-The interaction between a two-level atom and a single photon of Gaussian pulse shape has been studied intensively in the literature.
-In the single-photon case, when the photon has a Gaussian pulse shape (\ref{51}) with $\Omega=1.46\kappa$, it is shown that the maximal excitation probability is around $0.8$, see, e.g., \cite{SAL09}, \cite{RSF10}, \cite[Fig. 1]{WMS+11}, \cite[Fig. 8]{GJN+12}, and \cite[Fig. 2]{BCB+12}.
-Recently, the analytical expression of the pulse shape of the output single photon has been derived in \cite{PZJ16}, which is exactly $\eta_1$ is (\ref{48_feb10}).
-Assume the pulse shape $\xi(t)$ of the input photon is of the form (\ref{51}) with photon peak arrival time $\tau=3$ and frequency bandwidth $\Omega=1.46\kappa$.
-Denote the pulse shape of the output photon by $\eta(t)$.
-Then it can be easily verified that $\int_{-\infty}^{{4}}\left(|\xi(\tau)|^2-|\eta(\tau)|^2\right)d\tau=0.8$.
+The dynamics of a two-level atom driven by a single photon input field of Gaussian pulse shape has been studied intensively in the literature.
+In particular, when the photon has a Gaussian pulse shape (\ref{51}) with $\Omega=1.46\kappa$, where $\kappa$ is the decay rate of the two-level atom; see Example \ref{ex:atom}, it is shown that the maximal excitation probability is around $0.8$, see, e.g., \cite{SAL09}, \cite{RSF10}, \cite[Fig. 1]{WMS+11}, \cite[Fig. 8]{GJN+12}, and \cite[Fig. 2]{BCB+12}.
+Recently, the analytical expression of the pulse shape of the output single photon has been derived in \cite{PZJ16}, which is $\eta_1$ is (\ref{48_feb10}).
+Assume the Gaussian pulse shape in (\ref{51}) has parameters $\tau=3$ and $\Omega=1.46\kappa$.
+It can be easily verified that $\int_{-\infty}^{{4}}\left(|\xi(\tau)|^2-|\eta_1(\tau)|^2\right)d\tau=0.8$.
 Interestingly, the excitation probability achieves its maximum 0.8 at time $t=4$ (the upper limit of the above integral).
-Hence, the filtering result is consistent with the result of input-output response.
+Therefore, the filtering result is consistent with that of the input-output response.